usix79/Fable.Avro/README.md

 ## Forward compatibility for DU

-According to Avro standard, adding a new type at a union is a non forward compatible change ([see](https://avro.apache.org/docs/current/spec.html#Schema+Resolution)).
+According to Avro standard, adding a new case at a union is a non forward compatible change ([see](https://avro.apache.org/docs/current/spec.html#Schema+Resolution)).

 Let's pretend that first version of our domain looks like:
 ```fsharp